MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Reset-SPSites.md

 It also ensures that all site collections in the content database are registered in the configuration database and removes any site collection references in the configuration database if the site collection does not exist in the content database.

-For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at Windows PowerShell for SharePoint Server 2016 reference (http://go.microsoft.com/fwlink/p/?LinkId=671715).
+For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at Windows PowerShell for SharePoint Server 2016, SharePoint Server 2019 reference (http://go.microsoft.com/fwlink/p/?LinkId=671715).

 ## EXAMPLES